Tools > Configuration > Agent Settings > Remote control

 - Allow HTML access: Allows the remote control agent to receive HTML remote control requests.

-- Allow legacy remote control access: Allows the remote control agent to receive legacy remote control requests from the Windows-based remote control viewer application.
+- Allow legacy remote control access: Allows the remote control agent to receive legacy remote control requests.

 - Remote control: Grants permission to control the device.